Darts sportsbiz

 February 7, 2024

-In this week’s Member Insights piece David Alexander, MD of Calacus PR deep dives into the growing popularity of Darts.
+In this week’s Member Insights piece David Alexander, founder and MD of Calacus PR deep dives into the growing popularity of Darts.

 It’s not that long ago that darts was associated with smoke-filled bars, pints and a male dominated crowd that didn’t exactly welcome a wide demographic of fans.